UPDATED January 5, 2021

 How will washrooms work differently?

 Each student will be assigned a toilet/shower that is shared with only 1 other student.
+In East Residence, showers will have up to 4 individuals sharing.
 You will always know who exactly has been there before you.
 We ask that the toilet/shower assigned to you is the only one you use during your stay in residence.
 We will have enhanced cleaning however students are also expected to clean up after themselves.

 What about hallways?